HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

-# Sizing guidance for DX Rendering Scenarios in a Kubernetes Medium Configuration
+# Sizing guidance for rendering in a Kubernetes medium configuration

 ## Introduction